inasafe/inasafe-doc/docs/source/training/socialisation/functionality_datasets.rst

 in piloting and training OpenStreetMap in Indonesia.
 Thus far over 1,300,000 buildings have been mapped.
-The scenarios we will look at within this workshop are situated in Jakarta, Merapi (Central Java and Yogyakarta), Sumatra (specifically Padang) and Maumere, Flores.
+The scenarios we will look at within this workshop are situated in Jakarta, Central Java and Yogyakarta (Merapi), Sumatra (Padang) and Flores (Maumere).
 Each one of these areas has a different OpenStreetMap data collection methodology.
 Below the data collection methodologies used in Jakarta and Padang are explained:

 :Jakarta: BPBD DKI Jakarta (Regional Disaster Managers) and |BNPB| (National
-    Disaster Managers) with assistance from |GoA|, the World Bank, UNOCHA, HOT and University of Indonesia held workshops in each of Jakarta's six districts in order to help village heads map their community boundaries and major infrastructure.
+    Disaster Managers) with assistance from |GoA|, the World Bank, UNOCHA, HOT and University of Indonesia, held workshops in each of Jakarta's six districts in order to help village heads map their community boundaries and major infrastructure.
     Over 500 representatives from Jakarta's 267 villages participated in these